 Angel Fish Angelfish, picture 2

-A short summary: An Angelfish tank shouldn't be smaller than 100 liters (26 US gallons, 22 Imperial gallons), a group of 6 of these fish should be given preferably 400 liter tank (105 US gallons, 88 UK gallons).
+In summary: An Angelfish tank should hold at least 100 liters (26 US gallons, 22 Imperial gallons).
+For a group of 6 Angelfish, a 400-liter tank (105 US gallons, 88 UK gallons) is ideal.

 Video - Feeding Angelfish frozen black mosquito larvae